briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 The MWW RankSum test is a useful test to determine if two distributions are significantly different or not.
-Unlike the t-test, the RankSum test does not assume that the data are normally distributed, potentially providing a more accurate assessment of the datasets.
+Unlike the t-test, the RankSum test does not assume that the data are normally distributed, potentially providing a more accurate assessment of the data sets.

 As an example, let's say we want to determine if the results of the two following experiments significantly differ or not: